-We now turn to set of analyses designed to validate lrd package’s scoring functions by using lrd to score cued recall, free recall, and sentence recall datasets and comparing the output to human coded data.
+We now turn to set of analyses designed to validate lrd package’s scoring functions by using lrd to score cued-recall, free-recall, and sentence-recall datasets and comparing the output to human-coded data.
 For each recall type, we conducted three sets of analyses to test the reliability of this package.
 Each analysis served as an additional assessment to ensure that lrd can consistently produce accurate scoring across different sets of stimuli.
 First, we tested whether the results of these studies would significantly differ from the original findings after the raw data was processed and scored using lrd, allowing us to test the accuracy of this package at the participant level.
 We then computed Cohen’s κ to assess reliability between the different coding sources.
 We begin this section by testing lrd’s ability to score cued recall data.
 Subsequent sections then test scoring of free recall and sentence recall.

-Cued Recall Scoring Functions Validation
+Cued-Recall Scoring Functions Validation

 In this section, we report results from two sets of analyses in which we tested the cued recall scoring accuracy of lrd.
 First, we use lrd to score the datasets used for each set of analyses.
 These data were derived from two sources: Maxwell and Buchanan (2020) and Maxwell and Huff (in press).
 We begin by providing details for each dataset, including participant and stimuli characteristics for each study.
 We then discuss the selection criteria for the Levenshtein distance value used at scoring and detail the results of a set of sensitivity and specificity analyses that were used to test potential cutoff values and provide a step-by-step walkthrough of the scoring process.
 Finally, we conclude this section by detailing each of the analyses described above.